Restore your smile permanently

 The process of dental implant surgery doesn’t hurt at all.
 Your mouth will be numb during your procedure, and you can also be sedated if you wish to remain more comfortable throughout your surgery at St. Clair Tooth Co.

 Additionally, getting a dental implant is much less invasive compared to some other types of oral surgery, like a tooth extraction.
 This means your recovery will be shorter and won’t cause as much discomfort, compared to these procedures.

-However, once you head home after your treatment and your numbing/sedation wears off, you will likely feel some pain and discomfort.
+However, once you head home after your treatment in St. Clair Shores and your numbing/sedation wears off, you will likely feel some pain and discomfort.
 The area may also swell, and you may have issues like bleeding and bruising near the dental implant site.

 The good news is that this will fade within a few days.
 Make sure to follow the recovery instructions provided by Dr. Cassleman to speed up the process and reduce your discomfort as you heal.
 It may take up to 1-2 weeks for your mouth to heal from implant placement, depending on your case and how you care for your mouth as you recover.

 For all intents and purposes, dental implants are permanent.
 Most patients will keep their implants for the rest of their lives.
 As long as you brush and floss and get regular checkups to ensure the gums around your implant don’t become infected, the implant will never fail.
 More than 90% of implants are still in place after 30 years.

 However, it is important to distinguish the lifespan of the implant itself from the lifespan of the implant restoration, like a dental crown.
 Unlike the metal implant post, a restoration like a dental crown is subjected to a lot of wear & tear over the years, and may need to be replaced every 10-20 years or so.
 Replacing a worn-out restoration is a simple procedure, and requires no surgery.

 my implant is damaged?